Master’s Student Q&A: Diane Carr

-A native of Midland, Michigan, Diane Carr is completing her master’s degree in Communication & Information this summer with an emphasis in communication studies.
+A native of Midland, Michigan, Diane Carr completed her master’s degree in Communication & Information this summer with an emphasis in communication studies.
 She received her bachelor’s degree in human resources at Michigan State University and later joined the Peace Corps.

 She began working at UT’s College of Nursing as a research information specialist in 2016, which rekindled her longtime interest in pursuing a master’s degree.
 She wants to continue working in communications and has a passion for environmental conservation and helping those less fortunate.